stackbuilders/circleci-docs/jekyll/_cci2/deployment-integrations.md

 ## Hapistrano

-[Hapistrano](https://github.com/stackbuilders/hapistrano) is a deployment library based on Haskell similar to Ruby's Capistrano.
-Hapistrano (like Capistrano for Ruby) deploys applications to a new directory marked with a timestamp on the remote host.
+[Hapistrano](https://github.com/stackbuilders/hapistrano) is a deployment library written in Haskell similar to [Capistrano](https://capistranorb.com).
+Hapistrano deploys applications to a new directory marked with a timestamp on the remote host.
 It creates this new directory quickly by placing a git repository for caching purposes on the remote server.
-Hapistrano uses a yml deploy file to perform tasks on the remote servers.
+Hapistrano image is available at [Docker Hub](https://hub.docker.com/r/stackbuilders/hapistrano)

 ```yaml